mongodb/chatbot/docs/docs/index.md

 for retrieval augmented generation (RAG), and is extensible to support other patterns for building intelligent chatbots.

+You can use the framework to take your application from prototype to production.
+You can quickly build a prototype using the framework to get an AI chatbot powered by MongoDB up and running.
+You can then use the framework's extensible interfaces to scale your chatbot to production with features like evaluation, complex prompting strategies, and support for multiple AI models.

 ## How It Works

 The MongoDB Chatbot Framework has the following core components: